-Your dog may be a compulsive cuddler, or he may be a touch-me-not.
+Your dog may be a compulsive cuddler, or they may be a touch-me-not.
 Whatever the preference, together, you will become familiar with the times and forms of cuddling that create a bond between the two of you.

 Why Do Humans Like to Cuddle with Dogs?

 After a long day, cuddling up with your dog is the absolute best!
 We snuggle with our pets because we love them, or do we?
 We may cuddle our pets to show love and affection, but there are other reasons we like to hug our pets that may not be obvious to us.
-Here are four facts about cuddling that you may not be aware of.
+Here are three facts about cuddling that you may not be aware of.

 - Like dogs, cuddling strengthens your bond with your pet and releases oxytocin (a feel-good hormone) and can reduce sadness, anxiety, and stress.